pohaoc/INTLSnip/README.md

 ![Processed at 50% size](https://github.com/du00d/INTLSnip/blob/master/src/cropped/carved.jpg)

 # Potential Uses / Issues
 Because the algorithm looks for prominent features in the image, if you were to crop an image of a face and reduce it by 50%.
 If it thinks the eyes and mouth are more outlined than the shape of face.
 The resulting picture may make you look like an alien.
-This may be a bad thing if you are trying to make an instagram post.
+This may be not be a good thing if you are trying to make an instagram post.
 However, this could be potentially used in data augmentation for neural networks.